Reading Time 2 min 9 sec

-On Halloween night in 2003, Dewey Morrow stepped out on faith, packed his truck, and left his home in Nebraska for his longtime dream of opening a business on America’s famed Black Wall Street located just north of the railroad tracks from downtown Tulsa, Okla.
+On Halloween night in 2003, Dewey Morrow stepped out on faith, packed his truck and left his home in Nebraska for his longtime dream of opening a business in America’s Historical and famous Greenwood District, dubbed the Black Wall Street, located just north of the railroad tracks in downtown Tulsa, Okla.

-Morrow saved up enough money to open D&F Mini-Mart at 104 N. Greenwood Ave., placing his stamp on African-American History.
-Ownership of a business in America’s official and original Black Wall Street District was a black man’s dream come true.
+Morrow saved up enough money to open D&F Mini-Mart at 104 N. Greenwood Ave., placing his stamp on African-American History: Ownership of a business in America’s original Black Wall Street District would be his dream come true.

 Dewey said the Chamber promised to replace the carpet in 2003 and that they would have plumbing repaired so the business could have running water.
-Neither has occurred in 14 years, despite the Chamber’s continued increased in rent.
+Neither occurred in the 14-years Morrow occupied the space, despite the Chamber’s continued demands of a rent increase.

-After D&F Mini-Mart closes, there will be no convenience stores on the Black Wall Street.
+After D&F Mini-Mart closes, there will be no convenience stores on the historic Black Wall Street.

 D&F Mini-Mart has the only ATM on the Black Wall Street. -Darrell Mercer